-Of course, ordinarily that would not have been cause for any disturbance you'd simply point out such a notification to your fellow visitor; and if he's taken one photograph in the interim it's only a matter of a small violation of a simple request.
+Ordinarily that would not have been cause for any disturbance you'd simply point out such a notification to your friend; and if he's taken one photograph in the interim it's only a simple faux pas.

 There is not a piece of land in Amsterdam that comes from nature, nor one that is not planned.
-This is even or especially true in Vondelpark, a large greenway to which my pal and I went.
-I say "especially" because when you know that you're in the most natural spot for miles (kilometres,) you're not going to find any space, anywhere.
+This is even or especially true in Vondelpark, a large greenway.
+I say "especially" because when you know that you're in the most natural spot for miles (kilometres,) you know you're not going to find any space, anywhere.

 You have to come together.